-- Metal pan scourer – That might sound like a bad idea but believe me they’re wonderful at getting mud off of your horse, especially on long manes.
+- Metal pan scourer – That might sound like a bad idea but believe me, they’re wonderful at getting the mud off of your horse, especially on long manes.
 They’ll remove the mud but won’t pull your horse’s hair out at all.

 - Metal vegetable rack – Instead of using plastic grooming boxes to keep all of my grooming kit in I use a metal kitchen rack with wheels on.
-It’s portable which is great for moving everything around the yard but the best thing is that all of the dust, dirt and grime just falls through the gaps.
+It’s portable which is great for moving everything around the barn but the best thing is that all of the dust, dirt, and grime will just fall through the gaps.
 I can even hang bottles from the sides so I’ve got everything to hand.
 It doesn’t have to be a huge rack, just as long as you can get everything you need in it.

-Household items that have a surprising horsey use
+Household items that have a surprisingly horsey use

-While some of the things you’ve got at home may have an obvious use at the yard there’s also a lot of things that I bet you hadn’t thought of.
+While some of the things you’ve got at home may have an obvious use at the barn there are also a lot of things that I bet you hadn’t thought of.

-- Head lamp – Not all yards have electricity and during the long dark winter months this can be problematic, especially if your horse decides he would rather stay at the bottom of the pasture and you’ve got to go there to catch him.
-A head lamp can be very useful to have around anyway, yes you could always use a flashlight but with a head lamp you still have both of your hands free.
+- Headlamp – Not all barns have electricity and during the long dark winter months, this can be problematic, especially if your horse decides he would rather stay at the bottom of the pasture and you’ve got to go there to catch him.
+A headlamp can be very useful to have around anyway, yes you could always use a flashlight but with a headlamp, you still have both of your hands free.

 - Plastic potties – Stackable potties from the discount store are pretty cheap and can be used as an alternative to pole pods.
-You can stack them as high as you want the jump to be but they’re ideal for lower cavaletti style jumps.
+You can stack them as high as you want the jump to be but they’re ideal for lower cavaletti (A training aid that is made by fixing a pole to two X shaped uprights, it can then be rotated to give various height jumps.) style jumps.

-- Duct tape – This is one of those wonder products that you should keep everywhere, not just at the yard.
-It can be used for quick repairs of rugs, to hold poultices and bandages in place and can even be used to temporarily repair a broken fence.
-I always make sure I’ve got some in my car, at the yard and if I’m going on a long trail ride I take some with me – better safe than sorry I think.
+- Duct tape – This is one of those wonder products that you should keep everywhere, not just at the barn.
+It can be used for quick repairs of rugs, to hold poultices and bandages in place, and can even be used to temporarily repair a broken fence.
+I always make sure I’ve got some in my car, at the barn and if I’m going on a long trail ride I take some with me – better safe than sorry I think.

 - Baby wipes – Like duct tape, baby wipes are another one of those miracle products that have so many uses.
 They can be used to quickly remove sweat marks and grass stains from your horse’s coat, are great for giving your tack a quick once-over and even adding shine to your horse’s coat.

-Household items that will save you money at the yard
+Household items that will save you money at the barn

-We all want to save money when we can and doing this at the yard is no exception.
+We all want to save money when we can and doing this at the barn is no exception.
 Sometimes just buying something from the local discount store can cost far less than it does at the tack shop yet do the same job.
-Other times the household item can be adapted for use at the yard.
+Other times the household item can be adapted for use at the barn.

 - Dustpan & brush – Yes you can buy these from your local tack shop or online but buying one from a discount store will do just as good a job but at a fraction of the cost.

 - Diapers – Yes you did read that right!
 Diapers can make a great poultice for leg and foot wounds.
-Add sugar and povidone-iodine to the diaper and you’ve got a homemade sugardine poultice.
+Add sugar and povidone-iodine (A mixture of polyvidone (a binder often used in tablets) and iodine that has disinfectant properties and is often used in surgical scrubs and medical ointments.
+It’s sold under various names such as Betabine) to the diaper and you’ve got a homemade sugarcane (An antiseptic remedy regularly used by vets) poultice.